 Oily Seborrhea should be treated with shampoos containing coal tar, benzoyl peroxide, or selenium sulphide.

 The two shampoos that I would recommend for dog dandruff are Derma-Dyne and Tar & Sulfur.
-Each one can be used for both oily and dry dandruff.
+Each one can be used for both oily and dry dandruff in dogs.

 If your dog only has the flaky skin then I would use the Tar and Sulfur